palantirnet/search_api_federated_solr/README.md

 *Note: we recommend leaving this set to `FALSE` for production environments, as it could have an impact on performance.*

+## Requirements

+Search API Federated Solr requires the following modules:

+ * Search API (https://www.drupal.org/project/search_api) version 7.x-1.x
+ * SeachAPI Solr (https://www.drupal.org/project/search_api_solr) version 7.x-1.x

+The module also relies on the [Federated Search React](https://github.com/palantirnet/federated-search-react) application, which is referenced as an external Drupal library.

+Apache Solr versions `4.5.1` and `5.x` have been used with this module and it is likely that newer versions will also work.

 ## Updating the bundled React application

 When changes to [federated-search-react](https://github.com/palantirnet/federated-search-react/) are made they'll need to be pulled into this module.
 To do so: